PRICES FOR TREE REMOVAL

 Where on the property is the tree located?
 Back yard or front yard?
 In addition, think of absolutely everything that is located underneath the tree (ie. shed, fence, pool, house, deck, playground, garden, hydro, etc.).
 The more things under the tree, the more challenging to complete the work.

 For a wide variety of reasons, some species of trees are harder to work on than others.
 Rather than explain what makes some trees harder than others we thought we would clearly state which are harder.
 This is not the most comprehensive species list in the world but it does cover a wide spectrum.
 Not sure what kind of tree you have?
-Text us a total of 3 pictures, one for each of the following aspects of the tree: leaf, tree trunk, and entire tree and we can help.
+Text us a total of 3 pictures, one for each of the following aspects of the tree: leaf (if present), tree trunk, and entire tree and we can help.

 |Blue Spruce||Siberian Elm||Silver Maple|